-How We Addressed We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's impairment review process related to the goodwill and trademarks/tradenames with indefinite lives.
+How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's impairment review process related to the goodwill and trademarks/tradenames with indefinite lives.
 We tested controls over management's review of the data used in their valuation models and review of the significant assumptions described above.